hashicorp/terraform-provider-azurerm/website/docs/r/app_service_source_control.html.markdown

 ~> **NOTE:** Function apps are not supported at this time.

-* `branch` - (Required) The branch name to use for deployments.
+* `branch` - (Optional) The branch name to use for deployments.
 Changing this forces a new resource to be created.

-* `repo_url` - (Required) The URL for the repository.
+* `repo_url` - (Optional) The URL for the repository.
 Changing this forces a new resource to be created.

 ---